amy21206/micro-parsons-element/loggingSchema.md

   "problem-id": "test1",
   "event-type": "test-string-input",
-  "input-type": "free", // the type of regex input: parsons or free "delta": { // Delta type from Quill.js: describes the change in text
+  "input-type": "free", // the type of regex input: parsons or free "dropped": false, // if the data was dropped from somewhere instead of typed "delta": { // Delta type from Quill.js: describes the change in text
       "ops": [ {retain: 3}, {delete: 1}] // retains the first 3 characters and delete one after.
 See https://quilljs.com/docs/delta/ for details
   },